-FEBRILE CONDITIONS.-Copious night-sweats, with prostration in phthisis.
+FEBRILE CONDITIONS.-Copious night-sweats, with prostration in phthisis, or when no other disease is apparent.
 Sweat about the head in children.
 Hectic fever, with burning in soles of feet.
-Offensive sweat of feet.
+Offensive sweat of feet and arm-pits.
 Fever during suppurative processes.